Overview of the Poem

 Summary of Hymn to Intellectual Beauty

 The speaker mocks the poets of earth for describing this spirit as a demon, ghost, or heaven, yet he acknowledges that the Spirit is what truly brings “grace and truth to life’s unquiet dream.”
 He says that “Love, Hope, and Self-Esteem” are only available to people because this Spirit is always moving among them.
-The speaker wishes for the Spirit to remain in his life forever, saying that it is the source of his love and the sustenance of his soul, and that he does not want it to leave him, not even in death.
+The speaker wishes for the Spirit to remain in his life forever, saying that it is the source of his love and the sustenance of his soul, and that he does not want it to leave him at any time, not even in death.

 The narrator reflects on his youth, describing how he would go exploring in the woods and caverns in search of ghosts.
 But when he glimpsed the Spirit’s phantom form, only then did he feel truly transcended, and he screamed out in excitement.
 He vowed then and there to devote his life to the Spirit of Beauty, hoping against hope that its “awful loveliness” would end enslavement everywhere.